and flexible data plans on the eStore.

-There are a wide variety of different IoT devices and applications however, and depending on the use case, the owners of these devices will want different IoT connectivity capabilities.
-Nonetheless, generally companies want to deploy IoT applications over a wide area or many countries, if not immediately in the future.
+There are a wide variety of different IoT devices and applications, however, and depending on the use case, the owners of these devices will want different IoT connectivity capabilities.
+Generally, companies want to deploy IoT applications over a wide area or many countries, either now or in the future.
 In addition, most of these companies are deploying IoT applications that are business-critical, in which losing connectivity to an IoT device in or attached to a smart meter, shipping container, high-value piece of construction equipment or other asset can have serious financial consequences.

 eSIMs are not unique to IoT devices – smartphones can also have eSIMs.

 Note that, because they can’t be removed, most eSIMs are Global SIMs.This means they can either be manually or automatically configured to connect to different MNO networks than the one they are first assigned to.